robmasocco/AOS-TAG/ideas.md

 - Pointer to the corresponding instance data structure, meant to be NULL when the instance hasn't been created.
 - Receivers rw_semaphore.
 - Senders rw_semaphore.
+- Array of 32 atomic counters, one for each level, to count the readers.

 ## INSTANCE DATA STRUCTURE
 - Key.